 Learn how to make an awesome knife lanyard from paracord.
 Paracord is a lightweight nylon rope that was originally used in the suspension lines of parachutes.
 It’s also known as 550 cord, which means it has a minimum breaking strength of 550 pounds.
 It is often used by the military and campers and has even been used in space by astronauts to repair the Hubble Space Telescope.
-This article will walk you step by step on how to make a knife lanyard with paracord.
+This article will walk you step by step through the process of making a knife lanyard or utility fob with paracord.

 The idea is to store paracord for future use (like paracord bracelets) on your knife.
 You can even add a clip on one end and make it into a key chain.
 In this article, I’ll show you how to weave the basic pattern and you’ll end up with a short woven fob which can be unravelled to make a utility cord or a longer lanyard for the knife.